 defense attorney can do with the report you

 submit.
 If they believe that the report can be used

 to the defense's advantage, they will be hesitant to

 move forward.

 Make sure your report comes with appropriate

 evidence supporting the findings.
 Photograph

 everything.
 Make sure you and your team

 members know how to collect and preserve

 evidence from both the crime scene and the victim

 and suspect's bodies.
 Stay up-to-date on the best

 practice in the field.

 3 min We Have a Solid Investigation, Now What?

 We Have a Solid Investigation, Now What?
 We Have a Solid Investigation, Now

-What?
+Know your criminals What?

-Know your criminalsCreate, train, and implement
+Create, train, and implement

 Respond to subpoenas

-Cure witness problems

-Train employees on how to be a trial witness
+Cure witness problemsTrain employees on how to be a trial witness

-Collaborate with the local law enforcement and Ask: What can an
+Collaborate with the local law enforcement and

-prosecutors investigator do once
+prosecutors Ask: What can an

-NATIONAL PREA RESOURCE the investigation is
+national PREA investigator do once the investigation is

-CENTER complete to enhance the possibility of
+RESOURCE CENTER complete to enhance

-Your job isn't finished once you've completed an prosecution?
+Your job isn't finished once you've completed an the possibility of prosecution?

-investigation.
+investigation. prosecution:

 3 min Know Your Criminals

 Know Your Criminals Know Your Criminals

-Tallow Your Criminals

 Put together a Pending Charges list

-When seeking prosecution present full
+When seeking prosecution present full disciplinary bistory of inmate (resident)

-disciplinary history of inmate/resident

-Provide information regarding reason for
+disciplinary history of inmate/resident • Provide information regarding reason for

 original incarceration

-ongma modrosi ation
+original mear certation

 NATIONAL

 PREA RESOURCE CENTER

-When interacting with the process to a be processed to be Ask: What has been
+NA/hon internation with the property leaves and the Ask: What has been

-When interacting with the prosecutor, be prepared to be participants'
+When interacting with the prosecutor, be prepared to be participants' experience with this?

-as helpful as possible. experience with this?
+as helpful as possible. experience with this:

-L I.

 Keep track of all of your cases in a pending charges list.
 Provide the prosecutor with as much information as possible on the person you want to charge.
 For example, if the suspect is an inmate/resident, provide the prosecutor with the suspect's full disciplinary history and the reason for his/her original incarceration.
 Be pre-emptive - anticipate what you think the prosecutor might need, and provide it.
-3 min Create-Train-Implement Create-Train-Implement Create, train, and implement investigations crime scene preservation evidence preservation video retention policy Create-Train- Implement Ensure your internal processes are designed to maximize prosecutions.
-Develop and train staff on investigation techniques; crime scene preservation; evidence collection and preservation; video retention policy;and report writing.Be intentional.
+3 min Create-Train-Implement Create, train, and implement investigations crime scene preservation evidence preservation video retention policy Create-Train- Implement Ensure your internal processes are designed to maximize prosecutions.
+Develop and train staff on investigation techniques; crime scene preservation; evidence collection and preservation; video retention policy; and report writing.
+Be intentional.
 Ask: How is this being done in your agency?
 What could be improved?
 3 min Subpoenas Subpoenas